-Are there opportunities to make fewer, but more strategic, decisions around how the school works with families to support student's learning?
+Are there opportunities to make more strategic decisions around how the school works with families to support student's learning?

-• Can the goals of multiple initiatives or programs be aligned?
-Efforts towards one may have a positive impact on another, which should help you prioritise your own actions where it will give most benefit.
+Can the goals of multiple initiatives or programs be aligned?
+Efforts towards one may have a positive impact on another, which should help the school prioritise their activity to where it will give most benefit.
 For example, work supporting the engagement of families may also help the goals of relationship-based positive behaviour programs or support the transition of each year's new cohort into the school.